alexmilowski/milowski-journal/site/content/journal/entry/2024-06-04T14:00:00-07:00/index.md

 A property graph can be described as a directed multigraph where the nodes and edges may have:

- * labels - a set of "type names" associated with the target
+ * labels - like a set of "type names" associated with the target
  * properties - a set of name/value pairs

-A simple way to conceptualize a property graph is with an [entity-relationship model](https://en.wikipedia.org/wiki/Entity–relationship_model) but with the addition of *attributes for relations*.
-For example, a very simple graph of movies, actors, and genres might start with an ER diagram as follows:
+A simple way to conceptualize a property graph is with an [entity-relationship model](https://en.wikipedia.org/wiki/Entity–relationship_model)
+<s> but with the addition of *attributes for relations* </s>.
+For example, a very simple graph of movies, actors, and genres might start with
+an ER diagram as follows:

 ```mermaid